 - For the presentation, get as many soft-bound reports as the no. of members on the panel.
 These reports are NOT hard bound, as the panel might suggest potential changes which need to be incorporated into the final report.

 - Once the final report is prepared, you could give it to H8 Xerox shop (or any other shop) for binding.
 H8 is known to do it well.
-Charges there are Rs.8/15, depending on quality, per color printout, 75 paise per b/w page and Rs.150/250/280, again depending on quality, per book for binding.
+Charges there are Rs.8 per color printout, 1 per b/w page and Rs.150 per book for binding.
 He takes a day to give the final report.

 - Once the final copies are printed, get them signed by all the panelist professors on the approval sheet.
 Sign the declaration page and take scans of both the approval page and declaration and include these two pages in your soft copy of the report.